Advanced search

 Parasympathomimetic drugs: Concomitant use may increase atrio-ventricular conduction time and the risk of bradycardia.

 Insulin and oral anti-diabetic drugs: The use of beta-blockers may intensify the blood sugar lowering effects of these drugs.
-Beta-blockers may also mask signs of hypoglycaemia, such as tachycardia.
+Beta-blockers may also mask signs of hypoglycaemia.
+The concomitant use of beta-blockers with sulfonylureas could increase the risk of severe hypoglycaemia (see Section 4.4).

 Anaesthetic drugs: Attenuation of the reflex tachycardia and increase of the risk of hypotension (for further information on general anaesthesia see also section 4.4).